Juho-Junttila/Juho-Junttila.github.io/_pages/sports.md

 {% include base_path %}

 I have been balancing a dual career in economics and competitive sports.
-During my studies for the basic degree, I competed in diving world championships and european championsips for Finland.
+During my studies for the basic degree, I competed in diving world championships and European championships for Finland.

-Selected Competitions from Recent years
+Selected Competitions from Recent Years
 ----

 1. 1m & 3m springboard, Finnish National Championship 2024